 I know some people think their powers are dwindling but I don’t agree with that at all.
-You only have to look at the football Barcelona and Real Madrid played last season to see what they are still capable of.
+You only have to look at the football Barcelona and Real Madrid played last season to see what they are still

 Athletic Bilbao, who were only about 10th in their league, also absolutely ripped Manchester United apart in the Europa League and Spain have so many talented players in their squad.

 I have to say I’m less confident about England’s chances.